mexca/mexca/README.md

 #### Issues installing mexca for M1 Macbook users

-Many ML libraries (that we import in Mexca) do not fully support Apple M1 yet, which leads to several issues in installing mexca.
-We provide below few workarounds for the most common issues.
-Note that the following fixes have been tested on python 3.9.0 in a conda environment, and they are dated back to 3rd of October 2022.
+Many deep learning libraries that we import in mexca do not fully support the Apple M1 yet, which can lead to several issues when installing mexca.
+We provide few workarounds for the most common issues.
+They have been tested on Python 3.9.0 in a conda environment (last update 3/10/2022).

 Error n.
 1: